gokturkdogan/oruba-coin/README.md

 The platform integrates with Binance API to fetch real-time cryptocurrency data through both REST API and WebSocket connections.
 Users can browse spot and futures markets separately, track their favorite coins in personalized watchlists, and set up price alerts that notify them when prices reach specific thresholds.
 The system processes market data continuously, providing up-to-date information on prices, volumes, and trading activities.

 For premium subscribers, the platform offers enhanced features including extended historical data, detailed market analysis, and advanced tracking capabilities.
-The subscription system is integrated with Stripe for secure payment processing.
+Subscription renewals are managed through manual EFT/Havale requests that the support team reviews and approves.

 ### Key Features